Krapaud/holbertonschool-hbnb/part3/hbnb/README.md

 **Key Access Control Rules:**

 1. **Unauthenticated Users:**
-   - Can register (create user account with public fields only)
+   - Can register (create their own user account via public registration)
    - Can view public data (users, places, reviews, amenities) with limited fields
-   - Cannot create, update, or delete any resources except initial registration
+   - Cannot create, update, or delete any resources except their own registration

 2. **Authenticated Users (Regular Users):**
+   - **Cannot create other user accounts** (403 Forbidden) - only admins can create users when authenticated
    - Can create places (as owner) and reviews (as author)
    - Can update/delete their own places and reviews only
-   - Can update their own profile with limited fields (cannot change email or is_admin)
+   - Can update their own profile with limited fields (cannot change email or password)
    - Cannot manage amenities

 3. **Administrators:**
+   - **Can create user accounts** with all fields including password and is_admin flag
    - Full access to all resources
    - Can create, update, and delete any place or review
    - Can manage amenities (create, update)
-   - Can modify any user profile including email and is_admin flag
+   - Can modify any user profile including email, password, and is_admin flag
    - Can view all user fields including sensitive information

 **Implementation Details:**